-Corcept Therapeutics Incorporated (the "Company" or "Corcept") was incorporated in the state of Delaware on May 13, 1998, and its facilities are located in Menlo Park, California.
-Corcept is a biopharmaceutical company engaged in the development of drugs for the treatment of severe psychiatric and neurological diseases.
+Corcept Therapeutics Incorporated (the Company or Corcept) was incorporated in the state of Delaware on May 13, 1998, and its facilities are located in Menlo Park, California.
+The Company is a pharmaceutical company engaged in the development of drugs for the treatment of severe psychiatric and neurological diseases.

 The Company's primary activities since incorporation have been establishing its offices, recruiting personnel, conducting research and development, performing business and financial planning, raising capital, and overseeing clinical trials.
+In connection with these activities from inception (May 13, 1998) to December 31, 1998, the Company incurred total expenses of \$11,048 which, due to immateriality, have not been presented separately.
 Accordingly, the Company is considered to be in the development stage.

 In the course of its development activities, the Company has sustained operating losses and expects such losses to continue for at least the next several years.
-The Company plans to continue to finance its operations through the sale of its equity and debt securities.
+The Company plans to continue to finance its operations with a combination of equity and debt issuances.
 The Company's ability to continue as a going concern is dependent upon successful execution of its financing strategy and, ultimately, upon achieving profitable operations.
-The Company currently anticipates raising additional equity capital during 2004 to continue operating under its current plans, which include conducting continuing clinical trials of its lead product candidate, $CORLUX^{\text{IM}}$.
-If additional capital is not available, the Company will need to reevaluate its operating plans.